pachyderm/pachyderm/doc/docs/1.10.x/enterprise/saml_setup.md

 ## Activation

-For testing, we **highly** recommend running Pachyderm in Minikube, in case any early bugs make it necessary to restart the cluster.
+For testing, we **highly** recommend running Pachyderm in Minikube, in case the process of configuring your cluster doesn't go well initially and you need to restart the cluster.

 To activate Pachyderm enterprise and Pachyderm auth: